Brightspace/valence-ui-focus/README.md

 `vui-focusColor`:

     div {
-      background-color: @vui-focusColor;
+      border: 1px solid @vui-focusColor;
     }

 CSS
 ---

-If you'd prefer to use plain CSS instead of LESS, simply apply the CSS class `vui-outline` to any element in your HTML.
-When that element receives focus, the outline style will be applied.
+If you'd prefer to use plain CSS instead of LESS, bundle up the provided `focus.css` file with your application's CSS.
+Then apply the CSS class `vui-outline` to any element in your HTML.
+When that element receives focus, the outline style will be applied automatically.

     <a class="vui-outline">my link</a>